interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 * grouping these elements ( right-click > Group Selection),
 * Select the small `+` sign besides `Export` in the menu on the right
 * Change PNG to SVG
+* Click on the 3 dots `...`
+* Make sure 'Include "id" Attribute' is selected
 * Click the `Export XXX ` button.

 We repeat this for each panel.
 In our case, we end up with X panels, which we can give any name we like, e.g.,: